Raspberry Pi

 Using CLI (Command Line Interface)

-1. First, enter CLI by pressing CTRL + ALT + T.
+1. First, open the CLI by pressing CTRL + ALT + T.

 cd /